-Taking nutritional Lemon Verbena supplements can benefit Renal Non-Clear Cell Carcinoma patients on Bevacizumab cancer treatment.
-But avoid Lemon Verbena supplements if on Imatinib treatment for Chronic Myeloid Leukemia.
-Similarly, taking nutritional supplement Lemon Verbena can benefit healthy individuals who are at genetic risk of cancer due to mutation of gene CDKN1B.
-But avoid taking nutritional supplement Lemon Verbena when at genetic risk of cancer due to mutation of gene PALB2.
+Taking Lemon Verbena extracts or nutritional supplements may benefit Primary Small Cell Bladder Cancer patients on Doxorubicin treatment over Tangerine nutritional supplements.
+But Lemon Verbena supplements or Lemon Verbena extracts offer less benefit if on Radiation treatment for Primary Urethral Squamous Cell Carcinoma compared to Andrographis.
+Similarly, taking nutritional supplements Lemon Verbena may benefit healthy individuals who are at genetic risk of cancer due to mutation of gene ERBB2 over Fenugreek.
+But avoid nutritional supplements Lemon Verbena when at genetic risk of cancer due to mutation of gene.

-Cancer remains an unsolved problem statement.
-The improved availability of personalized treatments and monitoring of cancer via blood and saliva have been significant factors to improve outcomes.
-The earlier the intervention – the better the influence on outcome.
+Genetic variations across cancer patients can be different and hence no two cancers are alike.
+The improved availability of “personalized to genetics” chemotherapy treatments and cancer disease monitoring via blood and saliva have been significant factors to improve outcomes.
+The earlier the lifestyle and treatment intervention – the better the influence on outcome.
 Genetic testing has the potential to assess cancer risk and susceptibility early.
-But besides regular monitoring in most cases there are no therapeutic intervention options available.
-After diagnosis with cancer such as Chronic Myeloid Leukemia or Renal Non-Clear Cell Carcinoma, the treatments get personalized to tumor genomics and factors like staging of disease, age and gender.
-During cancer remission (after treatment cycle is complete) – monitoring is used for assessment of any relapse and accordingly decide next steps.
-A large majority of cancer patients and those at-risk do take nutritional supplements like Lemon Verbena.
+But for at-risk individuals besides regular monitoring in most cases there are no therapeutic treatment intervention options available.
+After diagnosis with cancer such as Primary Small Cell Bladder Cancer or Primary Urethral Squamous Cell Carcinoma, the treatments get personalized to tumor genomics and factors like staging of disease, age and gender.
+During cancer remission (after treatment cycle is complete) – monitoring is used for assessment of any relapse and accordingly decide on next steps.
+A large majority of cancer patients and those at-risk may take nutritional supplements like Lemon Verbena.

-So the question is that are all genetic mutation risks and types of cancers to be considered as one when deciding the use of Lemon Verbena?
-Are the biochemical pathway implications of genetic risk for cancer due to mutation of gene PALB2 the same as due to mutation of gene CDKN1B?
-Are the implications of Chronic Myeloid Leukemia same as Renal Non-Clear Cell Carcinoma?
-Is it one and the same if you are on treatment Imatinib or on Bevacizumab?
+So the question is that are all genetic risks and cancer indications to be considered uniformly when making decisions on the use of Lemon Verbena extracts or nutritional supplements?
+Are the biochemical pathway implications of genetic risk for cancer due to mutation of gene ERBB2 the same as due to mutation of gene?
+Are the implications of Primary Small Cell Bladder Cancer the same as Primary Urethral Squamous Cell Carcinoma?
+Is it one and the same if you are on treatment with Radiation or Doxorubicin?

 Lemon Verbena is a tender, perennial shrub, native to South America.
 It also grows in Northern Africa, Southern Europe, and Iran.
 The leaves of Lemon verbena release a powerful aroma of lemon when bruised.
 Lemon verbena leaves are also used in herbal teas.
 People have also been using Lemon verbena for various health conditions including: